-- 1. Click the Down One Floor button to go down to Floor 1. - 2.
-Next, click on a stair section inside of the stairwell room and click the Select Next

-Object keet with the stair.
+1. Click the Down One Floor ≥ button to go down to Floor 1.

+- Next, click on a stair section inside of the stairwell room and click the Select Next Object and edit button as many times as needed until the room is selected instead of the stair. - 3.
 With the room selected, click the Open Object select button and in the Room Specification dialog, select "Open Below" from the Room Type drop-down list and click OK.